 Partners: Sawiris Foundation for Social Development and International Labor Organization

 Financially aware children will turn out to be financially literate citizens.
-Out of that belief, ALEXBANK developed “Hady Bady” – the Arabic analogous for the children’s rhyme “Eeny, meeny, miny, moe”- that introduces children to making well informed decisions to Spend, Save and Donate.
-The game was designed by a young team of graphic designers who were still in university at the time.
+Out of that belief, ALEXBANK developed “Hady Bady” – the Arabic analogous for the children’s rhyme “Eeny, meeny, miny, moe”- to teach children how to make well thought out decisions when it comes to spending on things they want, saving to attain things they wish for and donating money to help those in less fortunate financial circumstances.
+The game was designed by a young graphic designer who was still a university student at the time.
 "Hady Bady" is ALEXBANK’s first financial literacy game tailored for Egyptian children with the purpose of enshrining principles of prioritizing financial needs in balance with supporting others with less fortunate financial circumstances.

 ALEXBANK’s strategic partnership with the National Council of Women is taking shape through a national program targeting the financial inclusion of marginalized women.
 ALEXBANK is developing a solution together with Vodafone to digitalize savings groups.
 The pilot phase will onboard 200 women in Beni Suef and Asyut into savings groups and train them on the new digital solution that offers them access to extra pools of cash to meet basic household needs or to invest in income-generating activities.

 2018 was declared the “Year of Persons with Disabilities”.
 In that light, ALEXBANK partnered with Helm Consulting in order to ensure the accessibility of ALEXBANK branches to People with Disabilities (PwD), with an overarching goal of creating an inclusive environment for both our employees and customers.
-Overall, 23 of our branches have been made physically accessible, with plans to further expand throughout 2020.
-In addition, front-liners have received the Disability Equality Training (DET) given by Helm Consulting in order to further raise awareness and change attitudes towards the greater inclusion of people in mainstream operations, services and activities.
+Overall, 24 of our branches have been made physically accessible, with plans to further expand to 31 branches by the end of Q1 2022.
+In addition, front-liners have received the Disability Equality Training (DET) given by Helm Consulting in 2020 and the Egyptian Banking Institute (EBI) in 2021 which included a sign language training; in order to further raise awareness and change attitudes towards the greater inclusion of people in mainstream operations, services and activities.

 For more information about ALEXBANK’s activities in the field of social responsibility and sustainable development or if you have queries or concerns related to the environmental and social performance of projects financed by ALEXBANK, please contact us.